Ages: 15 - 16

 Diamere is the peacemaker of the family.
 His generous spirit is an endearing quality that his siblings appreciate, and you will too!
 He looks forward to parents who share his love of sports, go to games or watch them on TV, and who show up at their kids' games.

 Alayna is the playful, humorist in the family.
 Her tendency to be blunt and even oppositional can be softened by people who play to her strengths.
-Finding her own unique interests in music, plays, sports, etc. and being generous with one-on-one time will go a long way towards encouraging good choices.
+Finding her own unique interests in music, dance, sports, etc. and being generous with one-on-one time will go a long way towards encouraging good choices.
 Alayna can become easily bored, so having varied activities, short study times and built-in rewards will be important.

 Though that may present unique challenges.
 Diamere and Alayna could be a lot of fun for the right family.
 They need a parent that's not afraid to set boundaries, but also understands that keeping these teens involved in the things they find interesting is the best way to help them make good choices.